Graeme is a Victoria-based web developer who worked as a bicycle mechanic for three years. He loves writing about bike-related topics.

 Hopefully, through this article, you'll find a good first BMX bike that suits your budget and riding style perfectly.

 BMX Bicycle Tips

 Before we get to the reviews, here are some quick tips.
 If you're looking to purchase an inexpensive BMX bike for under $200, you're definitely buying on the lower end of things.
 That means you'll have to be extra careful to not pick up a dud.
 There are a few warning signs to watch out for.

-The Diamondback Grind is a simple, strong and no nonsense BMX bike under $200.
+The Diamondback Grind is a simple, strong and no-nonsense BMX bike for under $200.
 It's got a lot of great features.

 The wheels come equipped with 36 hole rims and large platform pedals perfect for trick riding and stunts at the park.
 The design is pleasantly straightforward, with nice clean lines.
 This is an ideal platform to build upon and really make your own.
 It's just one of several great, inexpensive Diamondback BMX bikes available right now.

 Read More From Skyaboveus

 It's an entry-level BMX 20" bike for sure, and it's marketed to youth, but if built properly it will last a long time; the frame is high tensile steel and can take a beating.
 It doesn't come with front or rear pegs, but it's compatible with them (and I highly recommend getting a set.)